waldrain/waldrain.github.io/pv.md

 - Imp 17,37
 - Isc 18,78 A
 - 2384 x 1303 x 35 mm &rarr; 3.11 qm &rarr; 214 W/qm

-- A string of ten would deliver 380 V, 17 A, 6460 W but is big: 31 qm
+A string of ten would deliver 380 V, 17 A, 6460 W, on 31 qm.

+The PIP8048MAX charger could handle two such strings, requiring 62 qm panel surface.

 ### Cables